VeriX-Anon: A Multi-Layered Framework for Mathematically Verifiable Outsourced Target-Driven Data Anonymization: Introduction

 The missing piece is verification.
 The entire literature on $k$-anonymity focuses on how to perform anonymization correctly.
 Almost nothing addresses what happens after the data owner outsources the task and receives the result.
-No existing framework simultaneously verifies (a) that the correct algorithm was used (structural correctness), (b) that all records were processed (data completeness), and (c) that predictive utility was preserved (algorithmic integrity).
+To our knowledge, no existing framework simultaneously verifies (a) that the correct algorithm was used (structural correctness), (b) that all records were processed (data completeness), and (c) that predictive utility was preserved (algorithmic integrity).
 Three bodies of prior work are relevant, and none fills this gap on its own.

 General-purpose verifiable computation frameworks (~\cite{gennaro2010non}, ~\cite{parno2016pinocchio}) are theoretically sound but impractical for large anonymization trees: the proof generation overhead makes them orders of magnitude more expensive than the original computation for tree-structured tasks with tens of thousands of nodes.
 Trap-based verification (canary records in database auditing) provides data-level checks but no structural or utility verification; as we show in Section~\ref{sec:detection}, trap-only methods miss an entire class of adversary that substitutes random splitting while processing all records.
 Explainable AI tools like SHAP~(\cite{lundberg2017shap}) have been used for model debugging and data drift detection, but SHAP has not been used as a verification mechanism for outsourced data transformations.
 The connection between SHAP value distributions and the algorithmic integrity of an anonymization process is, to our knowledge, new.
-VeriX-Anon can therefore be understood as an intelligent auditing system: it combines machine learning (Random Forest boundary detection), Explainable AI (SHAP-based utility fingerprinting), and cryptographic hashing into a single automated verification pipeline that replaces manual or re-execution-based auditing.
+VeriX-Anon can therefore be understood as an intelligent auditing system: it combines machine learning Random Forest~(RF) boundary detection, Explainable AI~(XAI) via SHAP-based utility fingerprinting, and cryptographic hashing into a single automated verification pipeline that replaces manual or re-execution-based auditing.
 We note that using SHAP or similar feature attribution methods for detecting data drift or model drift is an active area of research (e.g.,~\cite{chaudhury2024explainable}).
 Our contribution is not the observation that SHAP distributions shift under data perturbation, which is well established, but the specific application of this shift as a verification signal within a cryptographic auditing pipeline for outsourced anonymization.